M0nica/datalogues-refresh/_posts/2017-05-20-change-repo-language.md

 ---
 layout: post
 title: How to Change Repo Language in GitHub
-description: GitHub has a linguist library that auto-detects the language within every repository.
-Upon researching how to resolve GitHub misclassifying the language of your projects I found out the solution is as simple as telling GitHub which files to ignore.
+description: The simple way to resolve GitHub misclassifying the language of your projects.
 image: assets/images/github-laptop.jpg
 permalink: change-repo-language
 ---